unicode-org/message-format-wg/spec/registry.md

 > [!IMPORTANT]
 > The value `2-digit` for some _field options_ **must** be quoted
-> in the MessageFormat syntax.
+> in the MessageFormat syntax because it starts with a digit
+> but does not match the `number-literal` production in the ABNF.
 > ```
 > .local $correct = {$someDate :datetime year=|2-digit|}
 > .local $syntaxError = {$someDate :datetime year=2-digit}